This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Children 7 to 18 years who have not had the vaccine should receive 2 doses.
 Those who have had only 1 dose should receive a second dose at least 4 weeks after the first dose.

 Who should not get the MMR vaccine?

-Your child should not get the MMR vaccine if he has had an allergic reaction to gelatin, antibiotic medicine, or a previous MMR vaccine.
+Your child should not get the MMR vaccine if he or she has had an allergic reaction to gelatin, antibiotic medicine, or a previous MMR vaccine.

 Who should wait to get the MMR vaccine?

-- Any child who is sick or has a fever should wait until he feels better to get the vaccine.
+- Any child who is sick or has a fever should wait until he or she feels better to get the vaccine.

-- Ask your child's healthcare provider if he should get the MMR vaccine if:
+- Ask your child's healthcare provider if he or she should get the MMR vaccine if: